mathesar-foundation/mathesar/docs/docs/installation/ubuntu-manual.md

 ```
 #### Create the virtual environment

 We need to create a virtual environment for the Mathesar application.
-Wew will do this by running the following command:
+We will do this by running the following command:
 ```sh
 python3 -m venv /opt/virtualenvs/mathesar
 ```